Astronavigate/AUET-IU/README.md

 # AUET Innovative United

 #### Description
-Innovative United<br />
+&emsp;Innovative United<br />
-The best helper for your project.<br />
+&emsp;The best helper for your project.<br />
-The best chooses for you.
+&emsp;The best chooses for you.

 #### Software Architecture
-Software architecture description
-Currently unavailable
+&emsp;Currently unavailable

 #### Installation